exakat/exakat-docs/Reference/Cases.rst

 :ref:`should-use-operator`, in includes/modules/payment/paypal/paypal_curl.php:378.

 Here, $options is merged with $values if it is an array.
 If it is not an array, it is probably a null value, and may be ignored.
-Adding a 'array' type will strengthen the code an catch situations where TransactionSearch() is called with a string, leading to clearer code.
+Adding a 'array' typehint will strengthen the code an catch situations where TransactionSearch() is called with a string, leading to clearer code.

 .. code-block:: php